Basis point

 A basis point (often abbreviated as bp, often pronounced as "bip" or "beep") is one hundredth of 1 percentage point.
-The related term permyriad means one hundredth of 1 percent.
 Changes of interest rates are often stated in basis points.
-If an interest rate of 10% increased by 1 bp, it changed to 10.01%.
+For example, if an existing interest rate of 10 percent is increased by 1 basis point, the new interest rate would be 10.01 percent.

+The related term permyriad means one part per ten thousand.